 The following breaks down the importance of timing your bet because understanding WHEN to make a bet can be just as important as WHAT your wagering on.

-In-running, live or in-play betting starts the moment the event begins.
-While not available at all bookmakers, online gambling hubs have the in-play option for multiple sports, including football, tennis, basketball, golf and – more recently – eSports.
-That means avid gamers can bet on which team will draw first blood at DOTA 2 as they watch the live stream of the multiplayer match.
+In-play betting odds, also known as in-running or live odds, start the moment the event begins.
+While not available at all bookmakers, online gambling hubs have the in-play option for multiple sports, including football, tennis, basketball and golf.

 The difference between the two styles of betting comes down to the odds.
 By the time play has started on a specific match, bookmakers have a much stronger sense of what is going to happen and will adjust the odds accordingly during the game.